estherkyx/tp/docs/UserGuide.md

 title: User Guide
 ---

-<div class="intro-para"><b>TutorFlow</b> is a desktop app for tuition centre managers.
+<div class="intro-para"><b>TutorFlow</b> is a desktop app for small Singaporean tuition centre managers.
 It helps you keep track of students, parents, tutors, and classes using simple type-and-press-Enter commands.
 For those comfortable with a command line, TutorFlow can get your contact management tasks done quickly and easily.</div><span class="short-break"></span>

 * Table of Contents
 {:toc}